Bourguet leads Arizona State past No. 21 Washington, 45-38 - WHIZ News

 Washington (4-2, 1-2) had a solid offensive day in the desert, rallying from a 14-point deficit to tie it on Cameron Davis’ third rushing TD, from 5 yards out.
 Michael Penix Jr. threw for 311 yards on 33-of-53 passing, but no touchdowns.

-The Huskies struggled defensively in last week’s loss to UCLA and continued to have breakdowns against the Sun Devils to remain winless in Tempe since 2001 (eight games).
+The Huskies struggled defensively in last week’s loss to UCLA and continued to have breakdowns as injuries mounted against the Sun Devils to remain winless in Tempe since 2001 (eight games).

+“Second week in a row coming down to the wire,” Washington coach Kalen DeBoer said.
+“We’re giving ourselves a chance to win the game, but we’ve got to do a better job earlier in the game.
+We’re just digging ourselves a hole.”

-Bourguet, a three-year backup, was sharp after Jones took a shot to the head in the second quarter from Washington safety Asa Turner, who was ejected for targeting.
+A three-year after a redshirt, Bourguet was sharp after Jones took a shot to the head in the second quarter from Washington safety Asa Turner, who was ejected for targeting.

 Halladay scored on an 11-yard run the next play and Bourget followed with a 14-yard TD pass to Halladay, throwing to the flat with a blitzing defender in his face.